nonviolent-action-lab/crowd-counting-consortium/README.md

 ## Academic Research Using CCC Data
 Curious how these data are getting used?
 Here, in reverse chronological order, are peer-reviewed published studies that have used CCC's work.
 If you are aware of any published articles or monographs that cite the data that aren't listed here, please let us know.

+* Amory Gethin and Vincent Pons.
+"Social Movements and Public Opinion in the United States."
+National Bureau of Economic Research Working Paper No. 32342 (April 2024) [link](https://www.nber.org/papers/w32342)

 * Neal Caren.
 "Right-Wing Protest in the United States, 2017 to 2022." *Socius: Sociological Research for a Dynamic World* (July 5, 2023). [link](https://journals.sagepub.com/doi/10.1177/23780231231181900)

 * Cassy Dorff, Grace Adcox, and Amanda Konet.
 "Data innovations on protests in the United States." *Journal of Peace Research* Vol. 60, No. 1 (2023): 172-189. [link](https://doi.org/10.1177/00223433221143808)